-Super Mario Galaxy has plenty of Single-Biome Planet s, in single biome GALAXIES.
-You've got the Good Egg Galaxy, which is mainly grass planets, Melty Molten Galaxy which is all lava planets, Beach Bowl/Drip Drop/Bonefin Galaxy which is all water planets and quite a few more strange single biome ones including a haunted house galaxy (Ghostly Galaxy), Hail Fire Peaks (Freezeflame Galaxy), two battlestation themed galaxies/planets (Battlerock and Dreadnought Galaxies) and one where all the planets are autumn themed.
+Super Mario Galaxy has plenty of Single-Biome Planet bodies, in single biome galaxies.
+You've got the Good Egg Galaxy, which has a planet of each elemental type, Melty Molten Galaxy which is all lava planets, Beach Bowl/Drip Drop/Bonefin Galaxy which is all water planets and quite a few more strange single biome ones including a haunted house galaxy (Ghostly Galaxy), Hail Fire Peaks (Freezeflame Galaxy), two battlestation themed galaxies/planets (Battlerock and Dreadnought Galaxies) and one where all the planets are autumn themed.
 Might be justified in that the so-called "galaxies" are (at best) a collection of several small planetoids.
 This also applies to the levels of Super Mario Galaxy 2, of which there are even more per world.

 Thunder Force series often has each stage a separate single biome planet.
 Sole exception is V where it take place on Earth.